A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Notes On The Game Birds Of Kenya And Uganda (Including the Sand-Grouse, Pigeons, Snipe, Bustards, Geese And Ducks) by Frederick J Jackson (1926) is a comprehensive look at game birds of Kenya and Uganda, accompanied by beautiful full-colour plates.
 One of the first major publications on the subject, the book contains important information on a broad range of species throughout the area.
 Organized and designed as a reference book.

 The Birds Of Kenya Colony And The Uganda Protectorate by Frederick J Jackson (1938) is a valuable contribution to East African ornithology, edited and enlarged by W L Sclater.
+The specimens and notes used to complete this book (which was published posthumously) were collected during the late 1800s.

 C W Mackworth-Praed & C H B Grant